Table of Contents

 - A Look at the Common Types of Documentary Evidence

-- Traditional and Public Records
+- Traditional Records

 - The Power of Documentary Evidence in the Courtroom